IBM (IBM)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, IBM’s ROIC averaged 2.8 percentage point increases each year.
+Fortunately, IBM’s ROIC averaged 3.1 percentage point increases over the last few years.
 This is a good sign, and we hope the company can continue improving.

 10. Balance Sheet Assessment

-We enjoyed seeing IBM beat analysts’ revenue, adjusted EPS, and EBITDA expectations this quarter.
-We were also glad its revenue guidance for next quarter exceeded Wall Street’s estimates.
-On the other hand, its operating income missed significantly.
+It was good to see IBM beat analysts’ revenue and EPS expectations this quarter.
+The company also raised full-year revenue and free cash flow guidance.
 Overall, we think this was a decent quarter with some key metrics above expectations.
-The areas below expectations seem to be driving the move, and shares traded down 5% to $233 immediately after reporting.
+The market seemed to be hoping for more, and the stock traded down 4.7% to $274.65 immediately after reporting.

 12. Is Now The Time To Buy IBM?

-We see the value of companies helping consumers, but in the case of IBM, we’re out.
-To begin with, its revenue has declined over the last five years.
-And while its scale makes it a trusted partner with negotiating leverage, the downside is its weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.
-On top of that, its mediocre ROIC lags the market and is a headwind for its stock price.
+IBM isn’t a terrible business, but it isn’t one of our picks.
+To begin with, its revenue growth was weak over the last five years.
+And while IBM’s scale makes it a trusted partner with negotiating leverage, its unimpressive EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.

-IBM’s P/E ratio based on the next 12 months is 24.4x.
-At this valuation, there’s a lot of good news priced in - we think there are better stocks to buy right now.
+IBM’s P/E ratio based on the next 12 months is 25x.
+This multiple tells us a lot of good news is priced in - we think other companies feature superior fundamentals at the moment.